vbextreme/ghostmirror/README.md

 State:
 ======
+* v0.10.6 fix json.h, not realy used now
 * v0.10.5 default tout to 0 for less spurious value, try to download when server not reply to ping some server not reply to ping, compare only exists package
 * v0.10.4 issue(13) fix systemd evnironment need to manually intervent, manual stop service, manually delete systemd user ghostmirror.service, recall step ghostmirror -D; fix zstream check error freeze decompression; add investigate malicius redirect from corrupted data and malformed url
 * v0.10.3 investigate: add check internet connection, fix investigate not display all mirror, add ability do display investigate when all mirrors fail. fix retry is not updated